cmaxw/devchat-eleventy/src/my-angular-story/mas-101-thomas-burleson.md

   - Thomas Burleson
   - Aaron Frost
 ---
 Thomas Burleson, a Solutions Architect from West Des Moines, Iowa join Aaron Frost in this week's My Angular Story.
 Thomas shares his journey as a developer and how he was introduced to Angular.
+Thomas and Aaron also talk about the evolution of the Angular community.

 Thomas was an Applied Physics major in college and when he failed a programming class he never thought he would be a developer.
 But then he wanted to know what was behind the software he was using and he taught himself how to code.

+Aaron asks him Thomas how to get out of a "quicksand" situation where you cannot drop the things you are working on but would like to change your project or position.
+Thomas outlines some cases why one can find themselves in a quicksand situation and how to get out of it.

 ### Host: Aaron Frost